Colombian passport

-The Colombian passport (Pasaporte colombiano) is a travel document which is issued to citizens of Colombia for the purpose of international travel.
-Since September 2015 a biometric passport has been issued, but the previously issued machine-readable passport can be used through its expiration date.
+Colombian passport (Pasaporte colombiano) is a travel document which is issued to nationals of Colombia for the purpose of international travel.
+Since September 2015, a biometric passport has been issued, but the previously issued machine-readable passport can be used until its expiration date.

 Colombian citizens do not need a passport when traveling to Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, Uruguay, and Venezuela.
 For these countries, they may use just their domestic identification cards called Cédula de Ciudadanía.

 Several drivers resulted in the issuing of the document: